-Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects?
-Visions Add the following text to the end of 4th paragraph: The implementation of a Playing Pitch and Built Facilities Strategy will seek to provide and enhance formal sports facilities N O (indoor and outdoor).
-(Sport England) Amend the 5th paragraph to read: The needs of all sectors" could helpfully be amended (insertion of references to sport, Add sentence to end of 5 th paragraph: Encouragement of physical activity and active travel throughout the District and across all age groups will improve health and wellbeing.
-Add 'sport' into the visions for Leek, Biddulph, Cheadle and the Rural Areas.
-(Sport England) improvements to health and well-being Add 'whilst providing recreational opportunities and improvements to health and wellbeing aspects of this policy into the visions for Leek, Biddulph, Cheadle and the Rural Areas. increases the positive aspects of this policy Add additional wording to the end of paragraph 4: 'The wealth of biological and geological as it helps to address resources will continue to be protected, conserved and enhanced where appropriate health inequalities). as it helps to address health inequalities). and net gains and improvements to biodiversity will be made.'
+Policy Change Proposed Faualities Impact Screening - Likely Significant Negative Effects?
+Visions Add the following text to the end of 4th paragraph: The implementation of a Playing Pitch and Built Facilities Strategy will seek to provide and enhance formal sports facilities o N (indoor and outdoor).
+(Sport England) (insertion of Amend the 5th paragraph to read: The needs of all sectors" could helpfully be amended to read "through provision of recreational, sport and community facilities".
+(Sport England) references to sport, Add sentence to end of 5th paragraph: Encouragement of physical activity and active travel throughout the District and across all age groups will improve health and wellbeing. physical activity, active travel and $\overline{t}$ into the visions for Leek, Biddulph, Cheadle and the Rural Areas.
+(Sport improvements to England) increases the nositive Add 'whilst providing recreational opportunities and improvements to health and wellbeing' aspects of this policy into the visions for Leek, Biddulph, Cheadle and the Rural Areas. aspects of this policy Add additional wording to the end of paragraph 4: The wealth of biological and geological it helps to address or all equality groups resources will continue to be protected, conserved and enhanced where appropriate and health inequalities). net gains and improvements to biodiversity will be made.'
 Make reference to heritage within all the visions.
-Aims and objectives Agree to amend SO7 as follows: 'To support protect, provide and enhance the tourism, cultural, sport and recreation (Sport England) No Development approach No changes proposed.
-ON.
-SS1 - Development Principles Amend text to include specific reference to the Peak District National Park in recognition of its significance for the District.
-2 Amend bullet point to refer to creating opportunities to support activity and health through good design.
-2 SS1a - Presumption in Favour of Sustainable Development No changes proposed.
-NO N
+Aims and objectives Agree to amend SO7 as follows: 'To support protect, provide and enhance the tourism, cultural, sport and recreation' (Sport England) o N SS1 - Development Principles of its significance for the District. ( Amend bullet point to refer to refer to creating opportunities to support activity and health 9 through good design.
+SS1a - Presumption in No changes proposed.
+Favour of Sustainable 9 N Development SS2 - Settlement Hierarchy No changes proposed. o N \